khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 - **Check if the problem may be an intermittent and temporary peak** using the "Container monitoring" section at the bottom of the Git Server dashboard.
 - **Single container deployments:** Consider upgrading to a [Docker Compose deployment](../deploy/docker-compose/migrate.md) which offers better scalability and resource isolation.
-- **Kubernetes and Docker Compose:** Check that you are running a similar number of git server replicas and that their CPU/memory limits are allocated according to what is shown in the [Sourcegraph resource estimator](../deploy/resource_estimator.md).
+- **Kubernetes and Docker Compose:** Check that you are running a similar number of git server replicas and that their CPU/memory limits are allocated according to what is shown in the [Khulnasoft resource estimator](../deploy/resource_estimator.md).
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#gitserver-running-git-commands).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: